Forecasting and Manipulating the Forecasts of Others: Bilateral belief manipulation in a two-player game

 \subsection{Computation}

-Equilibrium is computed by iterating the best-response operator on the deterministic impulse-response system (Section~\ref{sec:main_results}), discretized on a uniform grid of $N=40$ points; no Monte Carlo simulation is needed.
-Parameters: $T=1$, $x_0=0$, $r=0.1$, no terminal cost.
-The Picard residual reaches $10^{-5}$ in $19$ iterations (${\approx}\,10$\,ms in C++), decaying geometrically. \footnote{An interactive browser visualization is available at \url{https://sbabichenko.com/lqg}.} At longer horizons the binding constraint is numerical resolution (the filtering kernel develops near-singularities) rather than economic.
+Equilibrium is computed by Picard iteration on the deterministic impulse-response system, discretized on a uniform grid of $N=40$ points; no Monte Carlo simulation is used.
+Unless otherwise stated, $T=1$, $x_0=0$, $r=0.1$, $\sigma=1$, and there is no terminal cost.
+The impulse-response benchmark in Figure~\ref{fig:impulse_w0_first} uses asymmetric precisions $(p_1,p_2)=(3,10)$.
+The benchmark residual reaches $10^{-5}$ in $19$ iterations.\footnote{An interactive browser visualization is available at \url{https://sbabichenko.com/lqg}.}

+Figure~\ref{fig:impulse_w0_first} displays the primitive object solved by the algorithm: a system-noise shock affects the state, players' posterior estimates catch up through private signals, and primitive-control responses feed the shock back into the state.